javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-switch/article.md

 1. For `0`, `1`, the first `alert` runs.
 2. For `2` the second `alert` runs.
 3. But for `3`, the result of the `prompt` is a string `"3"`, which is not strictly equal `===` to the number `3`.
 So we've got a dead code in `case 3`!
 The `default` variant will execute.

+**Note :-** `default` can be placed anywhere in the `switch` but for readability purpose it is placed in the last.
+Another thing to remember is that if you place `default` in the start or middle of other cases , it will require `break` statement, Otherwise the code block of next case will also execute with it.
+Normally we don't write `break` for default because usually it is the placed in the end.